ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational definition**

 Interbase coordinates refer to the zero-width points before and after :ref:`residues <Residue>`.
 An interval of interbase coordinates permits referring to any span, including an empty span, before, within, or after a sequence.
 See :ref:`interbase-coordinates-design` for more details on this design choice.
+Interbase coordinates are always zero-based.

 .. _sequence: